Private API

 SymbolicAWEModels.calc_R_t_w

-Calculate the rotation matrix from the tether frame (_t
+Calculate the rotation matrix from the local tether frame (_t

 ) to the world frame (_w